adrockmkt/rss_adrock_generator/README.md

 This project generates an RSS feed in XML format from public posts of the Ad Rock blog, built with Framer.
 Each item includes title, link, publish date, description, and image.
 Ideal for automatically distributing updates on platforms that consume RSS.

+The project now also resizes and publishes images in the RSS feed.
+Resized images are saved in the project's `images/` folder and served publicly via Nginx at `/rss_images/`.
+In the feed, the `<media:content>` element retains the original image URL, while the `<enclosure>` points to the resized version, ensuring better performance and compatibility.

 ## 📦 Requirements

 - Python 3.10 or higher
 - Dependencies listed in `requirements.txt`
+- Pillow (image processing library)

 ## ⚙️ How to Use